HandCept: A Visual-Inertial Fusion Framework for Accurate Proprioception in Dexterous Hands: Introduction

-The remainder of this paper is organized as follows: Section II reviews related work.
-Section III provides an overview of the HandCept framework and its core principles.
-Section IV details the link pose estimation methods.
-Section V presents the EKF-based sensor fusion algorithm.
-Section VI reports the experimental validation of HandCept’s performance and key assumptions.
-Finally, Section VII discusses and summarizes the findings and outlines future research directions.
+The remainder of this paper is organized as follows: Section II provides an overview of the HandCept framework.
+Section III details the rigid-body pose estimation methods.
+Section IV introduces the EKF-based sensor fusion algorithm.
+Section V presents the experimental evaluation.
+Section VI concludes the paper and outlines future directions.